 Invest in a Top of the Range Sight

 Long-distance marksmanship is amongst the hardest skills to perfect.
 The natural dip of the round means that judging the height correctly is a big challenge, and the slight deviation of the rifle off the line coupled with a breeze can also send your shot wide.
 A quality sight will enable you to find your target and give you the best chance of hitting it.
+You will have to practice with different scopes to know which is suitable for your hunting style.
+You will eventually distinguish holographic and red dot sight differences during practice.
 You can even buy a night vision sight, which will allow you to aim even when light is absent.
 This is especially useful for hunters who are out at night when animals are most active.

 Use a Rangefinder